Job Market Paper

-“Immigrant Entrepreneurs and Innovation in the U.S. High-tech Sector” (with J. David Brown, John S. Earle, and Mee Jung Kim), in The Role of Immigrants and Foreign Students in Science, Innovation, and Entrepreneurship.
-University of Chicago Press, (Forthcoming).
+“Immigrant Entrepreneurs and Innovation in the U.S. High-tech Sector” (with J. David Brown, John S. Earle, and Mee Jung Kim), NBER Working Paper No. 25565.
+2019.
+Forthcoming in The Roles of Immigrants and Foreign Students in US Science, Innovation and Entrepreneurship.
+Edited by Ina Ganguli, Shulamit Kahn, and Megan MacGarvie.
+University of Chicago Press.

 We estimate differences in innovation behavior between immigrant- and native-owned firms in the high-tech sector.
 The data from the Annual Survey of Entrepreneurs comprise a random sample of firms with detailed information on owner characteristics and on innovation.
 We find uniformly higher rates of innovation in immigrant-owned firms for 24 of 26 different measures; the only exceptions are copyrights and trademarks.
 The immigrant advantage holds for older firms as well as for recent start-ups and for every level of education.
 The size of the estimated immigrant-native differences tends to fall in regressions including detailed controls for demographics, human capital, finance, motivations, and industry, but across specifications immigrants retain an advantage in innovation.